 1. Fork – Butter Cake

 Few eateries better embody the “farm to table” movement than this locally-owned hotspot.
 At Fork, ingredients are selected with purpose and blend together to create a taste that is wholeheartedly Northwestern.
 To prove it, swing in for a piece of the taste-bud-rocking, melt-in-your-mouth goodness they call Butter Cake.
 This warm yellow cake is topped with local Cloverleaf Dairy vanilla ice cream and an Oregon berry drizzle.
-The rumor is that a stick of butter goes into each cake, but hey, rumors are calorie free right?
+It’s big enough to share, but you’ll most likely want one all to yourself.

 2. Guru Donuts – Donuts